Mike-Honey/covid-19-genomes/README.md

 The initial focus is on Australia and New Zealand.
 They are not often reported on, but have relatively high proportions of genomic sequences vs their COVID-19 cases.

-Data for any country could be included - just download it from the outbreak.info page for the country (**Tracked lineages over time** section) in tsv format.
+Data for any country could be included - just download it from the outbreak.info page for the country (**Tracked lineages over time** section) in tsv format and refresh the PBIX file using Power BI Desktop.

 The data to translate country codes into names is read from [Wikipedia](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes)